FREE Car Insurance Comparison

 Driving in Miami Beach

 Miami Beach is part of a chain of islands off the coast of Florida.
+Unlike some Florida cities like Fort Myers, which are located along the Gulf of Mexico, Miami Beach is along the Atlantic.
 Motorists will have to cross a bridge to get to the city.
 During the fall and winter, the streets may be easier to navigate, but during the summer, those streets are crowded with locals and vacationers.

 Combine these conditions with average peak times, road conditions, and other statistical data, and you’ll see the complexity of driving in a small urban town like Miami Beach.